Two birds disputed about a kernel,

 the birds cross, tangential to the sea at night.

 Hour upon hour you can sense the undulation of wings.
+If you lift your cheek quite carefully

 you can feel the kiss and the wisp of air

-stirred by the inaudible glide.
+stirred by the inaudible glide."

 - Jan Haag, Birds Migrate at Night

-shelter.
+"That little bird has chosen his shelter.
 Above it are the stars and the

 deep heaven of worlds.
-Yet he is rocking himself to sleep without
+Yet he is rocking himself to sleep without caring

-caring for tomorrow's lodging, calmly clinging to his little twig,
+for tomorrow's lodging, calmly clinging to his little twig, and leaving God to

 - Martin Luther

-Two birds fly past.
+"Two birds fly past.

-They are needed somewhere.
+They are needed somewhere."

 - Robert Bly